greggregbean/comp_club/README.md

 ## Output data

-If the input data is uncorrect, the program should output the first line with a mistake and shut down.
+If the input data is incorrect, the program should output the first line with a mistake and shut down.
 Else should output the following result:
 * The first line shows the start time.
 * The following lists all the events that occurred during the working day (incoming and outgoing), each on a separate line.
 * After the list of events, the end time is printed on a separate line.